-@Rilla and I were talking in the slack channel recently, and an interesting point came up that I would like to pose to the community: how should a troll be defined?
+@Rilla and I were talking in the discord channel recently, and an interesting point came up that I would like to pose to the community: how should a troll be defined?

 The reason this question needs to be asked is that there can be blurry lines between the comparison of a character genuinely being evil, or a player who personally only seeks to harm the community.